 There are different kinds of fire starter kits, this is one that gets the job done.

-33. Tie A Bowline Knot
+33. Tie a Bowline Knot

 This survival knot is known as the most important and most useful knot in the world.
 It’s magic.

-Learn how to tie the bowline here.
+Learn how to tie the bowline in the ultimate guide on knots.

 34. Starting A Fire With Just A Battery